-Your task, sir, is to ensure that at least three units of the 150th Brigade survive in the box marked “B” on your map.
+Your task, sir, is to ensure that at least three units of the One-Fifty survive in the box marked “B” on your map.
 Counterattack toward them with your armor -- but first, it is advisable to destroy the anti-tank shield Rommel has erected!